gonicus/clacks/doc/shell/index.rst

 Shell and scripting
 ===================

-While the GOsa core is all python and you can simply script complex tasks directly in python, there's sometimes the need to trigger calls from within the ordinary shell - maybe inside a *bash* script.
-For that reason, there's the *gosa-shell* binary, which can assist you in this case.
+While the Clacks core is all python and you can simply script complex tasks directly in python, there's sometimes the need to trigger calls from within the ordinary shell - maybe inside a *bash* script.
+For that reason, there's the *clacksh* binary, which can assist you in this case.

 Using the shell